-You can use Multi-Gig access points, such as the Netgear WAX630/WAX620, EnGenius EWS850AP, EnGenius ECW230, and a PoE switch to quickly blanket a large property with Wi-Fi 6 without having to worry about electrical wiring or sacrificing performance.
+You can use Multi-Gig access points and a PoE switch to quickly blanket a large property with Wi-Fi 6 without having to worry about electrical wiring or sacrificing performance.

 In many ways, Power over Ethernet is networking as seriously as can be.

 Comments are subject to approval, redaction, or removal.